 If you are not already a registered member of the parish, please visit the New Parishioners page.

 The sacrament of baptism ushers us into the divine life, cleanses us from sin, and initiates us as members of the Christian community.
 It is the foundation for the sacramental life.

 At baptism, the presider prays over the water:

 Father, look now with love upon your Church, and unseal for her the fountain of baptism.
 By the power of the Holy Spirit give to this water the grace of your Son, so that in the sacrament of baptism all those whom you have created in your likeness may be cleansed from sin and rise to a new birth of innocence by water and the Holy Spirit.
 (Christian Initiation of Adults, #222A)

 "The fruit of Baptism, or baptismal grace, is a rich reality that includes forgiveness of original sin and all personal sins, birth into the new life by which man becomes an adoptive son of the Father, a member of Christ and a temple of the Holy Spirit.
 By this very fact the person baptized is incorporated into the Church, the Body of Christ, and made a sharer in the priesthood of Christ" (CCC 1279).

-Oil – At baptism we are anointed into the life of Christ as “priest, prophet and king.”
-A cross is traced on the candidate’s forehead as are reminder that we are inheritors of the Kingdom of God.
+Oil – At baptism, we are anointed into the life of Christ as “priest, prophet, and king.”
+A cross is traced on the candidate’s forehead as are a reminder that we are inheritors of the Kingdom of God.